-Although a little-known fact in America’s history, Chicagoland played a key role during both WWI and WWII—with factories producing war-related goods, multiple military training facilities preparing thousands of young men and women and loyal citizens to defend democracy against the perils of tyranny.
+Although one of the lesser-known facts in America’s history, Chicagoland played a key role during both WWI and WWII—with factories producing war-related goods, multiple military training facilities preparing thousands of young men and women and loyal citizens to defend democracy against the perils of tyranny.

 Home to Navy Pier, which served as a military training base in both wars, the city of Chicago rallied around the needs of a nation, finding ways to become a true Navy town.
 Learn about Chicago’s response to a world at war.

-WWII was a truly national effort and no person or thing was exempt, including industrial factories.
+World War II was a truly national effort and no person or thing was exempt, including industrial factories.
 Industrial cities poured their efforts into building new facilities and converting current ones to produce war-related products that could go to serve the front lines.
 Chicago quickly joined the efforts, becoming second only to Detroit in the estimated value of war products created during the time.
 Over the course of the war, more than 1,400 companies produced anything and everything that was essential for war fighting.
-Dodge built a $100 million factory for the production of B-29 Superfortress bombers, a facility which, at the time, was considered the largest in the world.
-Other companies converted the factories they already had into production of military goods; anything from rations to torpedoes or electronic equipment to blitz cans.
+The Dodge Chicago Aircraft Engine Plant, a division of Chrysler Corporation, built a $100 million factory for the production of B-29 Superfortress bombers, a facility which, at the time, was considered the largest in the world.
+Other companies converted the factories they already had into production of military goods; anything from rations to torpedoes to electronic equipment to blitz cans.

 Naval training on Lake Michigan

 During the Second World War, the Navy purchased two luxury cruise ships, retrofitting and modifying them to become the only freshwater aircraft carriers, and renaming them USS Wolverine and USS Sable.
 They provided training from Navy Pier on Lake Michigan, in waters safe from enemy submarines.
-Through these creative solutions, the Navy was able to provide basic flight training to almost 9,000 pilots, and qualified another 18,000 for carrier operations.
+Through these creative solutions, the Navy was able qualify 18,000 pilots for carrier operations.

 Although Naval Air Station, Glenview closed down in 1995, the Chicago legacy lives on through the men who walked through her doors, such as Presidents George H. W. Bush and Gerald Ford, and astronaut Neil Armstrong.
-Today, Naval Station, Great Lakes is the U.S. Navy’s sole initial training center, or Boot Camp, where 35,000 civilians are trained to become sailors annually to serve aboard the nation’s warfighting ships in defense of our country.
+Today, Naval Station, Great Lakes is the U.S. Navy’s sole initial training center, or Boot Camp, where 35,000 civilians are trained to become Sailors annually to serve aboard the nation’s ships and shore stations in defense of our country.

 CHICAGO'S Civilian Support